revel/revel.github.io/manual/jobs.md

 This example shows them set to their default values.

     jobs.pool = 10                # Number of jobs allowed to run simultaneously
-    jobs.selfconcurrent = false   # Allow a job to run only if previous instances are done
+    jobs.selfconcurrent = true    # Allow a job to run only if previous instances are done
+    # or
+    jobs.selfconcurrent = false   # Allow a job to run even if previous instances are running

 ## Implementing Jobs